Tom Wills joined Channel 4 in 1975 and has co-anchored Jacksonville's highest rated evening newscasts for 40 years.

 He is also an avid sports fan.
 He enjoys watching the Pittsburgh Pirates and Steelers, the Florida Gators football and all college basketball.

 A Pittsburgh native, Tom has a journalism degree from American University.
-He and his wife, Gina, have three grown children.
+He and his wife, Gina, have three grown children and are now the proud grandparents of Adele and Jack.